 sudo /opt/certbot/bin/pip install --upgrade pip

-Run this command on the command line on the machine to install Certbot.
+Run this command on the machine’s command line to install Certbot.

 sudo /opt/certbot/bin/pip install certbot certbot-nginx

-Execute the following instruction on the command line on the machine to ensure that the certbot command can be run.
+Execute the following instructions on the command line on the machine to ensure that the certbot command can be run.

 sudo ln -s /opt/certbot/bin/certbot /usr/bin/certbot